Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Technological smoothness:  4/5
 	14. Technological extremophilia:  2/5
 	15. Stress/boredom rating:  3/5 (Eustress)
+	16. Me-points:  -1/3
-	16. Kind of person most protected:  "Virtuous" religious authorities who certainly don't molest kids.
+	17. Kind of person most protected:  "Virtuous" religious authorities who certainly don't molest kids.
-	17. Special categories:  Asexual, Homogenizing, Nightmare
+	18. Special categories:  Asexual, Homogenizing, Nightmare
-	18. Conversion potential:  Hopefully, none.
+	19. Conversion potential:  Hopefully, none.
 29. Creche Education
 	1. Authorial protest: The staff at my school were so intent on treating me as a violent troublemaker that they failed to protect me from violently untrustworthy peers.
 They refused to believe that I was an actual pacifist even though I was indeed an actual pacifist.
 In fifth grade I was even once assaulted by a teacher!
 	2. Mechanism proposal:  Immortal societies don't HAVE a lot of kids.
 It's not sustainable to have a lot of kids, it's not necessary to have a lot of kids, and only primitive societies have to pretend that childrearing is a happy thing.
 The other factions tend to trust in people getting a sufficient education across hundreds or thousands of years, and deprioritize public education.
 The Commonwealth Consensus is committed to providing an extremely well-funded public education system even if there are only a handful of kids in class.